A selection of projects we have been working on in the last few years

 Official Collateral Event of the 55.
 International Art Exhibition – la Biennale di Venezia Tesa 100, Arsenale Nord, Venice

 Love Me, Love Me Not is an unprecedented exhibition of contemporary art from Azerbaijan and its neighbours, featuring recent work by 17 artists from Azerbaijan, Iran, Turkey, Russia, and Georgia.
-Produced and supported by YARAT, a not-for-profit contemporary art organisation based in Baku, and curated by Dina Nasser-Khadivi, the exhibition will be open to the public from 1st June until 24th November 2013 at Tesa 100, Arsenale Nord, at La Biennale di Venezia – 55th International Art Exhibition.
+Produced and supported by YARAT, a not-for-profit contemporary art organisation based in Baku, and curated by Dina Nasser-Khadivi, the exhibition was open to the public from June until the end of November 2013 at Tesa n.
+100, Arsenale Nord, at La Biennale di Venezia – 55th International Art Exhibition.

 Official Collateral Event of the 55.
 International Art Exhibition – la Biennale di Venezia at Spazio Lightbox